Dossierr/.github/profile/README.md

 </div>

-## Hi there 👋 Welcome to Dossierr
+## Hi there 👋 Welcome to Dossierr your GPT powered Legal Assistant
-This Github organisation contains the code
+Dossierr helps you answer legal questions, either from the law, previous rulings or your own files.
+The site is a SAAS platform with various moving parts and a lot of code.
+The code is documented here on Github for everyone to see and validate.

 <!--